Antony2500/api_fs/README.md

 # Python API Service Homework: Banking System

-# at http://0.0.0.0:8000/api/docs you will see documentation for all your endpoints.
-This is the default path to access
+# at http://0.0.0.0:8000/api/docs you will find the documentation for all your endpoints.
-the automatically generated API documentation in FastAPI.
+This is the default path for accessing the automatically generated API documentation in FastAPI.

-# Start a project using Poetry:
+# Start a project with Poetry:

 1. Make sure you have Poetry installed.
 If not, install it with the following command:

 https://python-poetry.org/docs/

 2. Activate the Poetry virtual environment:

 poetry shell

-3. In .env file specify your data for the configuration.
+3. Enter your data for the configuration in the .env file.

-For example if u wanna use poetry -
-    First Open .env file
-    Second U need wirite DB_HOST = localhost and in another variable u need set up your data
+If you want to use Poetry, for example, first open the .env file.
+Then you must specify DB_HOST = localhost and define your data in another variable.

-4. Also u can see the certs dir.
-I didn't write this dir in .gitignore cos I generated for you private and public key for HASH_ALGORITHM = HS256 so if u wanna u can set up your secret key.
+4. You can also see the certs directory.
+I have not written this directory in .gitignore because I have generated a private and a public key for you for HASH_ALGORITHM = HS256 so that you can set up your secret key.

-5. "Next, an important step before running my project involves Alembic for migrations and revisions.
+5. Next, an important step before running my project is to use Alembic for migrations and revisions.
 Here are the actions you can take:

-If you want to apply the latest migration only, please run "alembic upgrade head".
+If you only want to apply the latest migration only, please run "alembic upgrade head".

 If you want to start fresh with a new migration:

-First, run "alembic downgrade base".
-This command clears all revisions.
-Next, delete my revision from the versions directory.
-Then, create your own revision with "alembic revision --autogenerate -m "your message here"".
+Execute "alembic downgrade base" first.
+This command deletes all revisions.
+Then delete my revision from the versions directory.
+Then, create your own revision with "alembic revision --autogenerate -m "Your message here"".
 Finally, apply the new revision with "alembic upgrade head".
-If you encounter errors after running "alembic upgrade head", please create a new database as this issue is not related to my code."
+If you encounter errors after running "alembic upgrade head", please create a new database as this problem is not related to my code."

 6. Start the project:

 /home/anton/.cache/pypoetry/virtualenvs/pythonproject-pflyVAO5-py3.10/bin/python /home/anton/flask_project/pythonProject/start.py

-# Start a project using Docker Compose:
+# Start a project with Docker Compose:

 1. Install Docker and Docker Compose if they are not already installed.

 https://docs.docker.com/compose/install/

-2. Go to the root directory of the project (where locate docker-compose.yml).
+2. Change to the root directory of the project (where you will find the docker-compose.yml file).

-3. In .env file specify your data for the configuration.
+3. Enter your data for the configuration in the .env file.

-For example if u wanna use docekr - U need write DB_HOST = postgres and in another variable u need set up your data
+For example, if you want to use docek, you must write DB_HOST = postgres and specify your data in another variable

-4. Also u can see the certs dir.
-I didn't write this dir in .gitignore cos I generated for you private and public key for HASH_ALGORITHM = HS256 so if u wanna u can set up your secret key.
+4. You can also see the directory for the certifications.
+I have not entered this directory in .gitignore because I have generated a private and a public key for you for HASH_ALGORITHM = HS256 so that you can set up your secret key if you want.

-5. "Next, an important step before running my project involves Alembic for migrations and revisions.
+5. "Next, an important step before running my project is to use Alembic for migrations and revisions.
 Here are the actions you can take:

-If you want to apply the latest migration only, please run "docker-compose exec backend  upgrade head".
+If you only want to apply the latest migration, please run "docker-compose exec backend upgrade head".

-If you want to start fresh with a new migration:
+If you want to start with a new migration:

-First, run "docker-compose exec backend  alembic downgrade base".
-This command clears all revisions.
+First execute "docker-compose exec backend alembic downgrade base".
+This command deletes all revisions.
-Next, delete my revision from the versions directory.
+Then delete my revision from the versions directory.
-Then, create your own revision with "docker-compose exec backend alembic revision --autogenerate -m "your message here"".
+Then create your own revision with "docker-compose exec backend alembic revision --autogenerate -m "Your message here"".
 Finally, apply the new revision with "docker-compose exec backend alembic upgrade head".
 If you encounter errors after running "docker-compose exec backend alembic upgrade head", please create a new database as this issue is not related to my code."

-6. Start the project using Docker Compose:
+6. Start the project with Docker Compose:

 docker-compose up --build

-Note: Before using Docker Compose, make sure you have Docker and Docker Compose installed on your system.
+Note: Before using Docker Compose, make sure that you have installed Docker and Docker Compose on your system.

 # Run tests:

-So u need to go in test folder and after this just write in your console - "pytest" I'm so sorry that i haven't written a lot of tests but i promise that i tested my project.
+To do this, go to the test folder and then type in your console: "pytest" I'm very sorry I didn't write many tests, but I promise I did test my project.
-U can see that i test some endpoint with test_db and they work)
+You can see that I have tested some endpoints with test_db and they work)

 # API Endpoints

-# Create Account:
+# Create account:

 Method: POST
 Path: /auth/create_account

-Description: Signs up a new user.
+Description: Registers a new user.

-Actions: Creates a new user in the database, generates access and update tokens, stores the update in the user session, and returns the access tokens.
+Actions: Creates a new user in the database, generates access and update tokens, saves the update in the user session and returns the access tokens.

 # Login: